opensearch-project/opensearch-build/docs/Releasing-the-Distribution.md

 #### Go or No-Go

-Get the Go / No-Go votes from project management committee (PMC) before staging the release artifacts for production publishing process,
+Get the Go / No-Go votes from project management committee (PMC) before publishing the release artifacts.

 #### Release Notes

-Coordinate with the plugin teams and create a consolidates release notes.
-Sample [PR](https://github.com/opensearch-project/opensearch-build/pull/3532).
-Release manager can check if a plugin team has created a release notes or not using the [release notes tracker tool](https://github.com/opensearch-project/opensearch-build/tree/main/src/release_notes_workflow).
-Sample [run](https://build.ci.opensearch.org/job/release-notes-tracker/).
+Coordinate with the plugin teams and create consolidated release notes.
+This step is also automated using [release-notes-tracker workflow](https://build.ci.opensearch.org/job/release-notes-tracker).
+Select `compile` option from the action dropdown.
+Sample [PR](https://github.com/opensearch-project/opensearch-build/pull/5204) created by the workflow run.
+Please ensure to add `Release highlights` to the consolidated release notes by pushing commits to the same PR.
+Release manager can check if component team(s) has created release notes or not using the same [workflow](https://build.ci.opensearch.org/job/release-notes-tracker) with action as `check`.
+Release manager can choose to post the result of this check as a [comment](https://github.com/opensearch-project/opensearch-build/issues/5004#issuecomment-2438740377) on the GitHub issue.

 ### Main Release